kr4uzi/ServiceNow-Guide/README.md

 }
 ```

-By using "hasNext()" instead of "next()" in Line 7 we avoid loading the actual values of record into incidentGr and thus saving a few milliseconds.
+By using "hasNext()" instead of "next()" in Line 7 we avoid loading the actual values of record into incidentGr and giving a slight performance boost.
 If you encounter queries of this type, form a habit of structuring your functions like the example code.
 Note: The same applies to a Sys ID lookup - instead of using .get, use .addQuery("sys_id", ...) to save a few milliseconds.

 ## getRowCount